ascoa-dev/Trash_Monitoring_App/DEVELOPER_GUIDE.md

 - Reused `CountryCodeSelectorField` for dial-code selection (defaults to Cameroon) and hooked validation into shared controllers.
 - `AuthController.completeProfile` now persists profile data to Firestore, marks `isProfileComplete`, and navigates the user home on success.

+Recent updates (quick reviewer notes)

+- Email verification screen: reworked to mirror the Forgot Password layout pattern (Stack + Positioned top/bottom artwork anchored to the viewport height).
+This prevents artwork repositioning when button spacing or content changes.
+See `lib/modules/auth/views/email_verification_screen.dart`.
+- Circular loader: fixed AnimatedBuilder signature and implemented a small transparent gap between the track and active arc for improved contrast.
+The implementation uses a saveLayer + BlendMode.clear trick inside `lib/shared/widgets/circular_loader.dart` and relies on `AppDimensions.circularLoaderGap` and color tokens in `app_colors.dart`.
+- City validation: validation is now driven by `lib/shared/controllers/cities_controller.dart` and enforced from `ValidationController` when `allowCustomCities` is false in the runtime config.
+This prevents saving custom city inputs when the server expects selections from the provided city list.

+Migration notes for reviewers:

+- When adding translations, include the new email verification and change-password keys found in `lib/shared/constants/app_strings.dart`.
+- If tests read `AppStrings` by exact string, update them to use the new keys to avoid brittle assertions.
+- UI reviewers: verify the resend/use-another-email actions use the same `AppDimensions.buttonHeight` as other auth actions; `OutlinedButton`s should be wrapped in a `SizedBox(width: double.infinity, height: SizeUtils.h(context, AppDimensions.buttonHeight))`.

 ## Quick Reference

 **Adding New Features:**